Trash Your Sound With a Distortion Effect

 Most VSTs that feature this type of distortion imitate tape machine analog effects - known to provide a certain sense of warmth to the sound.
 Also, there is a hint of compression or narrowing of the dynamic range.

-Tube distortion
+Tube Distortion

 An effect of medium-strength, emulating a vacuum tube or solid-state transistor amp circuit.
 It produces a slightly heavier amount of saturation compared to Clipping.